-- 1. To gain knowledge about the design and set up of a Pharmaceutical Industry. - 2.
-To gain experience in Good Manufacturing Practice. - 3.
-To deal with purchase and analysis of the raw materials used in the manufacturing of different pharmaceutical products.

-- 4. To have experience in various Production Units involved in the manufacturing of solid, liquid, semisolid, and sterile dosage forms, etc. - 5.
-To observe the packaging and storage of manufactured pharmaceutical products. - 6.
-To attain knowledge about quality control, quality assurance and validation of manufactured pharmaceutical products. - 7.
-To have an experience of working in quality control laboratories having sophisticated instruments like HPLC, GC, Mass Spectrophotometer etc. - 8.
-To observe the product and development work going on in R & D labs of the Industry.
+- LO1 Identify the design and set up of a Pharmaceutical Industry - LO2 Identify the design and set up of a Pharmaceutical Industry. - LO3 Identify basics in Good Manufacturing Practice. - LO4 Organize purchase and analysis of the raw materials used in the manufacturing of different pharmaceutical products. - LO5 Show experience in various Production Units involved in the manufacturing of solid, liquid, semisolid, and sterile dosage forms, etc. - LO6 Identify the packaging and storage of manufactured pharmaceutical products. - LO7 Show knowledge about quality control, quality assurance and validation of manufactured pharmaceutical products. - LO8 Show an experience of working in quality control laboratories having sophisticated instruments like HPLC, GC, and Mass Spectrophotometer etc. - LO9 Describe the product and development work going on in R & D labs of the Industry.